Rearrangements of gaussian fields

 \paragraph{abstract}

-The increasing rearrangement of a univariate function is the increasing function which yields the same image of the Lebesgue measure than the original one.
-The convex rearrangement of a function is obtained by integrating the monotone rearrangement of its derivative.
-Both operators can be generalised to higher dimensions, where an increasing function is the gradient of a convex function.
-We define here the rearrangement of an irregular function as the limit of rearrangements of approximations, and give a consistency theorem.
+The monotone rearrangement of a function is the non-decreasing function with the same distribution.
+The convex rearrangement of a smooth function is obtained by integrating the monotone rearrangement of its derivative.
+This operator can be applied to regularizations of a stochastic process to measure quantities of interest in econometrics.

-In this paper, we investigate the asymptotic rearrangements for approximation of random fields.
-Stronger results are given for Gaussian fields, and the examples of Levy fields and Chentsov fields are derived.
+A multivariate generalization of these operators is proposed, and the almost sure convergence of rearrangements of regularized Gaussian fields is given.
+For the Fractional Brownian field or the Brownian sheet approximated on a simplicial grid, it appears that the limit object depends on the orientation of the simplices.

 \paragraph{keyword} random fields, rearrangement, limit theorems, random measures

 \paragraph{MSC} 60G60, 60B12, 60G57